boolean-uk/csharp-api-migrations/README.md

 Build succeeded.
 To undo this action, use Remove-Migration.

-This should generate a Migrations folder with some details of what your db will look like in c#.
+This should generate a Migrations folder with some c# to create the database.

 6. In the Package Manager Console update the database  :   PM>  Update-Database